cusbg/MolArt/docs/README.md

 });
 ```

-Since the core of MOLSTAR lies in mapping between the sequence and structure,
+Since the core of MOLART lies in mapping between the sequence and structure,
 the customization does not impact the experimental/predicted structures category
 which always appears first.